Main Content

 The model steps through the chart as the peripheral configuration occurs and receives magnetometer readings.

-Another way to view how the I2C transaction occur, is to open the Sequence Viewer at the top model level.
+Another way to view how the I2C transaction occurs, is to open the Sequence Viewer at the top model level.
 In the top model, in the Simulation tab, click Sequence Viewer to open a sequence diagram that shows how the events occur in the simulation.
 For example, the image below shows the first few interactions between the magnetometer and the microcontroller when performing a sensor reading.

 Error Handling